karrick/gosync/README.md

 implementation.
 This is unfortunate, because channels are demonstratively less performant than mid-level concurrency primitives.
 The performance difference is not necessarily surprising.
-If channels are implented at a higher level of abstraction than the mid-level primitives, then it stands to reason that channels can be no faster than those primitives they are built upon.
+If channels are implemented at a higher level of abstraction than the mid-level primitives, then it stands to reason that channels can be no faster than those primitives they are built upon.